siraug/Prostate-Cancer-Prediction-With-OmniXAI/README.md

 ## Code Implementation

 Google Colab was used to implement this project.
 At the initial stage, the necessary packages were installed on Google Colab.
-The packages installed are omnixai, dash and interpret.
+The packages installed are omnixai, dash and Interpret.
 Dash is a Python framework used to build data visualization dashboards.
 Omnixai and interpret are the packages containing the libraries needed for the usage of the OmniXAI framework.
 Once the packages had been installed, the needed libraries for the tabular data predictions were installed.
 These libraries also included LIME and SHAP explainers from the selected integrated frameworks.
 The prostate cancer tabular dataset was uploaded to Google Colab and imported using the file directory on Google Colab.

 ## Usage